MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/WS2012-guide/Appendix-A--Reviewing-AD-FS-Requirements.md

 Support for TLS\/SSL is required for security reasons.

 ## Network requirements
-Configuring the following network services appropriately is critical for successful deployment of [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] in your organization.
+Configuring the following network services appropriately is critical for successful deployment of AD FS in your organization.

 ### TCP\/IP network connectivity
-For [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] to function, TCP\/IP network connectivity must exist between the client; a domain controller; and the computers that host the Federation Service, the Federation Service Proxy \(when it is used\), and the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Web Agent.
+For AD FS to function, TCP\/IP network connectivity must exist between the client; a domain controller; and the computers that host the Federation Service, the Federation Service Proxy \(when it is used\), and the AD FS Web Agent.

 ### DNS
-The primary network service that is critical to the operation of [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)], other than Active Directory Domain Services \(AD DS\), is Domain Name System \(DNS\).
+The primary network service that is critical to the operation of AD FS, other than Active Directory Domain Services \(AD DS\), is Domain Name System \(DNS\).
 When DNS is deployed, users can use friendly computer names that are easy to remember to connect to computers and other resources on IP networks.

-[!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] uses DNS for name resolution instead of the Windows Internet Name Service \(WINS\) NetBIOS name resolution that was used in Windows NT 4.0–based networks.
+ Windows Server 2008  uses DNS for name resolution instead of the Windows Internet Name Service \(WINS\) NetBIOS name resolution that was used in Windows NT 4.0–based networks.
 It is still possible to use WINS for applications that require it.
-However, AD DS and [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] require DNS name resolution.
+However, AD DS and AD FS require DNS name resolution.

-The process of configuring DNS to support [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] varies, depending on whether:
+The process of configuring DNS to support AD FS varies, depending on whether:

 -   Your organization already has an existing DNS infrastructure.
 In most scenarios, DNS is already configured throughout your network so that Web browser clients in your corporate network have access to the Internet.
-Because Internet access and name resolution are requirements of [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)], this infrastructure is assumed to be in place for your [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] deployment.
+Because Internet access and name resolution are requirements of AD FS, this infrastructure is assumed to be in place for your AD FS deployment.

 -   You intend to add a federated server to your corporate network.
 For the purpose of authenticating users in the corporate network, internal DNS servers in the corporate network forest must be configured to return the CNAME of the internal server that is running the Federation Service.
 For more information, see [Name Resolution Requirements for Federation Servers](Name-Resolution-Requirements-for-Federation-Servers.md).

 -   You intend to add a federated server proxy to your perimeter network.
-When you want to authenticate user accounts that are located in the corporate network of your identity partner organization, the internal DNS servers in the corporate network forest must be configured to return the CNAME of the internal [!INCLUDE[adfs2_fsp](includes/adfs2_fsp_md.md)].
-For information about how to configure DNS to accommodate the addition of [!INCLUDE[adfs2_fs](includes/adfs2_fs_md.md)] proxies, see [Name Resolution Requirements for Federation Server Proxies](Name-Resolution-Requirements-for-Federation-Server-Proxies.md).
+When you want to authenticate user accounts that are located in the corporate network of your identity partner organization, the internal DNS servers in the corporate network forest must be configured to return the CNAME of the internal federation server proxy.
+For information about how to configure DNS to accommodate the addition of federation server proxies, see [Name Resolution Requirements for Federation Server Proxies](Name-Resolution-Requirements-for-Federation-Server-Proxies.md).

 -   You are setting up DNS for a test lab environment.
-If you plan to use [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] in a test lab environment where no single root DNS server is authoritative, it is probable that you will have to set up DNS forwarders so that queries to names between two or more forests will be forwarded appropriately.
-For general information about how to set up an [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] test lab environment, see [AD FS Step\-by\-Step and How To Guides](http://go.microsoft.com/fwlink/?LinkId=180357) \(http:\/\/go.microsoft.com\/fwlink\/?LinkId\=180357\).
+If you plan to use AD FS in a test lab environment where no single root DNS server is authoritative, it is probable that you will have to set up DNS forwarders so that queries to names between two or more forests will be forwarded appropriately.
+For general information about how to set up an AD FS test lab environment, see [AD FS Step\-by\-Step and How To Guides](http://go.microsoft.com/fwlink/?LinkId=180357) \(http:\/\/go.microsoft.com\/fwlink\/?LinkId\=180357\).

 ## Attribute store requirements
-[!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] requires at least one attribute store to be used for authenticating users and extracting security claims for those users.
+AD FS requires at least one attribute store to be used for authenticating users and extracting security claims for those users.
 For a list of attribute stores that AD FS supports, see [The Role of Attribute Stores](The-Role-of-Attribute-Stores.md) in the AD FS Design Guide.

 > [!NOTE]
 > AD FS automatically creates an Active Directory attribute store, by default.